 This Dark Chocolate Cake with Buttermilk Pecan Frosting was a fantastic surprise.
-My friend’s mom requested it for her 70th birthday and sent me the recipe.
+My friend’s mom requested it for her 70th birthday and sent me the recipe – her recipe was called “Rumble Cake”.
 I have to admit, it’s a new favorite!
 If you love this cake, and I know you will, don’t miss my Pecan Buttermilk Cake!

 Dark Chocolate Cake Recipe with Coffee